-For ease of reporting, Council has combined Environmental Education, Communications, Community Recreation and Grants budgets to reflect the budgets within the Community Relations Activity.
+For ease of reporting, Council has combined Environmental Education, Communications, Community Recreation and Grants budgets to reflect the budgets within the Community Relations activity.
+Table 9-1 shows the funding impact statement and funding sources for the Community Relations activity.